-IV.
+vii.
 Wastewater Treatment

-At a minimum, wastewater treatment shall meet the "Sanitary Wastewater Discharge Requirements" of the Walden Zoning Ordinance.
+At a minimum, wastewater treatment shall meet the requirements of Article 5 of the Walden Zoning Ordinance.
 Alternative wastewater treatment systems that meet or exceed Tennessee Department of Environmental Conservation (TDEC) and Hamilton County requirements are encouraged.
 This section shall apply to all projects that require Design Review.

-V. Open Space
+III.
+Open Space